kompumaster/E38-KEYFCKR/README.md

 # **TESTING NEEDED!!!**

+intro:
+A long time ago,
+in a galaxy far, far away..
+The E38 unit came into my hands after the EEPROM was damaged.
+The Seed/Key pair was irretrievably lost, the standard one did not fit... after about a couple of days (or rather nights), this script was born.

+Features:
 - 2 bytes Seed Key brutforce tester (via J2534 device).
 - Power control - LLine (pin15).
 Use PowerBox or similar devce.